cyberbotics/webots-doc/reference/lightsensor.md

 the normal axis (*x*-axis) of the sensor (see ).
 In the case of a `PointLight`, `L` is the sensor-to-light-source vector.
 In the case of a `DirectionalLight`, `L` corresponds to the negative of the light's `direction` field.
-The * operation is a modified dot product: if dot lt 0, then 0, otherwise, dot product.
+The * operation is a modified dot product: if dot < 0, then 0, otherwise, dot product.
 Hence, each light source contributes to the irradiance of a sensor according to the cosine of the angle between the `N` and the `L` vectors, as shown in the figure.
 The contribution is zero if the light source is located behind the sensor.
 This is derived from the physical fact that a photo-sensitive device is usually built as a surface of semiconductor material and therefore, the closer the angle of incidence is to perpendicular, the more photons will actually hit the surface and excite the device.
 When a light source is parallel to (or behind) the semiconductor surface, no photons actually reach the surface.

 %figure "The irradiance (E) depends on the angle (phi) between the"